-Now you can create a URL by clicking the "Create URL" button at the bottom of the screen.
+Now, you can create a URL by clicking the "Create URL" button at the bottom of the screen.
 This URL will exclusively use Views licensing, no matter how often it is loaded in a browser.
-The same experience can have both Views Licensing URLs and Player Licensing URLs simultaneously.
+The same experience can simultaneously have Views Licensing URLs and Player Licensing URLs.

 See our article "Deploying experiences as a webpage" for details about the URL creation and configuration process.

 On the "Use Views Licensing" tab are metrics for view usage across all experience URLs.